Understanding the Differences

 A safety data sheet or SDS is a document that accompanies a hazardous chemical and provides detailed information for the safe handling, use, storage and disposal of said chemical.
 SDSs are created by the chemical manufacturer, distributor or importer, along with safety labels, and provided to downstream users of the hazardous chemical.

-For many decades, in the United States and Canada particularly, such documents were called material safety data sheets or MSDSs those days are ending.
-MSDSs are now being called SDSs all over the world thanks in large part to the global adoption of a new hazard communication system developed by the United Nations.
+For many decades, in the United States and Canada in particular, these documents were called material safety data sheets or MSDSs – those days are ending.

 Called the Globally Harmonized System of Classification and Labelling of Chemicals (GHS) the new system is designed to knit together the world’s hazard communication standards into one coherent system.
 For instance, OSHA’s Hazard Communication Standard (HCS) and Health Canada’s Workplace Hazardous Materials Information System (WHMIS) are being aligned with GHS.

 The two major tenets of GHS are the standardization of chemical classification and the standardization of safety labels and safety data sheets.
 For most users of hazardous chemicals, the most obvious changes will be to labels and SDSs.
 For instance, SDSs under GHS are formatted into 16 sections with a strict ordering of the sections.